MrQR-me/docs/sites.md

 You can change the name of your site, once you have entered the desired site name Select

-<h3>You can change the name of your site, once you have entered the desired site name Select&nbsp;<button>SAVE</h3>

-​

 ![Sites](/assets/images/MrQR_Site_Change_Name.png "Change Name")
 [Back to Top](https://docs.mrqr.me/sites/)
 {: .text-right }